Mandres07/reactjs-strings-as-arrays/README.md

 # Learning ReactJS

-In this project I work with input strings and worked with tham as arrays to delete char at specific index
+In this project I work with input strings and worked with them as arrays to delete char at specific index